-If you are pregnant or if you have just delivered a baby, then talk to your doctor about getting LARC or IPLARC.
-They can usually be given to you before you leave the hospital.
+If you are pregnant or if you have just delivered a baby, talk to your doctor about getting LARC or IPLARC.
+You can usually get an IUD or implant before you leave the hospital.
 Receiving contraceptives right after delivery is a good way to help prevent you from getting pregnant right away.
 Taking time between pregnancies is good for you and for your baby.
 It's best to wait at least 18 months between pregnancies.
 This is called birth spacing.
 Without good birth spacing, babies are more likely to have low birth weight or be born too early.